 Review the seats and make sure the upholstery is intact and clean.
 Note any stains in the fabric or even stains on the floor mats.
 Make sure the seatbelts work.
 Check the trunk for a spare tire and the jack to change it if needed.

 Check the functionality

-Make sure all the lights are working properly and the A/C and heat function.
-Do a quick look-over on the windshield wipers, the digital command center (if you have one), and the electronic alarm system.
+Make sure all the lights, A/C and heat function properly.
+Do a quick once-over on the windshield wipers, the digital command center (if you have one) and the electronic alarm system.
 Also check how much fuel you have and make note of it so you know how much to fill up when you return the vehicle.

 Once the rental company places a payment hold on your credit card, take a look at your bank account to make sure it’s the correct amount.
 These deposits can be around a few hundred dollars, and if you have a certain limit on your card and try to make another payment, you could exceed your limit.
 And if that happens, you won’t be able to use your credit card.